MichaelSinsbeck/festo-coding-challenge-2020-solutions/README.md

 ## 1-4 Mystery Man - Follow the Trace

-**How to find it:** In the last post in the blog, there links to four images.
+**How to find it:** In the last post in the blog, there are links to four images.
 One link is pointing to a youtube-video instead of the actual image.
 You can find the correct link by using one of the other images' links and replacing the filename by `screen.jpg`, correct link is `https://coding-challenge.festo.com/blog/images/screen.jpg`.
 Now you can read the two parts of the note on the screen, pointing to the github account named `fin-der-lohn`.
 On `github.com/fin-der-lohn` you find a repository.
 The solution code is in there, if you look at the older commit.

 Solution for puzzle 1.4: **1337potato**